Trailer Park Mystery Drinks: Cocktails and Mocktails for Your Murder Mystery Night

 • 2 oz cranberry juice

-Add ice to glass.
-Pour in schnapps, orange juice, and cranberry juice.
-Add grenadine last so it settles at bottom.
-Garnish with orange slice.
+Add ice, pour schnapps and juices, add grenadine last so it settles at the bottom.
 Sweet and fruity like early 2000s pop music.

 • 3 oz orange juice